 How Leader Bank CD Rates Compare to Other Banks’

 For such a small chain, Leader Bank’s CD rates stack up impressively against much larger competitors such as Ally Bank and Marcus by Goldman Sachs.
-However, it’s best to take into account that Leader Bank operates solely in one state, and as such, its client count and total assets are far lower than at those nationwide competitors.
+However, it’s best to take into account that Leader Bank operates solely in one state, and as such, its client count and total assets are far lower than those nationwide competitors.

 In fact, there aren’t any Leader Bank branches beyond Massachusetts, so its entire business operation is small and locally focused.
 All that said, here’s how Leader Bank measures up to Ally and Marcus by Goldman Sachs, two online banks, and Chase, a national bank with particularly low rates: